Deep frying: Europe

 Many countries such as the United Kingdom use pure or hydrogenated rapeseed oil for deep-frying.
 Fish and chips is a very popular deep-fried dish in the U.K. since it originated in London in the 19th century and became popular among the working class.
 Its popularity continues with 229 million portions of fish and chips being sold annually in England alone.

 There is an annual trade fair devoted to deep-fried foods called the International Symposium on Deep-Fat Frying which features discussions on deep fat frying as well as exhibitions by companies involved with the process.

 Belgian tradition requires French fries to be deep-fried in filtered fat of cattle, locally called blanc de boeuf or ossewit.

-The Mediterranean diets traditionally use olive oil for deep-frying, which it is absorbed by the food in the process.
+The Mediterranean diets traditionally use olive oil for deep-frying, which is absorbed by the food in the process.
 Research indicates that virgin olive oil is unique among other cooking oils because it is very rich in monounsaturated fatty acids and contains beneficial micronutrients.

 The deep-fried Mars bar originated in Scotland, with The Carron Fish Bar in Stonehaven claiming to have invented it in the early 1990s.

 North America

-In the United States, soybean oil is often used for deep-frying.
-Beignets, originally a French dish, are a popular deep-fried pastry in the U.S. city of New Orleans.
-Deep-fried food has been a core part of the culture of the American South with many restaurants solely serving deep-fried foods.
-The owner of one such restaurant has said of deep-fried food that "in the South it's a way of life".
 Fast food is one of the most common ways to consume deep-fried food in North America.

-Novelty deep-fried foods are popular today in American fairs, especially those in the American South.
-Hundreds of items are served at these fairs.
-Some of them include deep-fried beer, butter, and bubblegum.
-Additionally, deep frying can be used as a form of artwork by frying non-edible objects, such as electronics.
-Artists such as Henry Hargreaves have deep-fried replicas of electronic items such as iPads, Game Boys, and laptops.
+Especially in the United States, soybean oil is a popular medium.

+In the United States, the Chicago Tribune notes that "you can deep fry almost anything".
+The South in particular has been noted as a modern center of innovation in the arena of deep-fried food, such that it now constitutes a core part of the region's cuisine.
+There are many Southern restaurants where the menu consists solely of deep-fried foods; the owner of one such establishment has been quoted as saying "if something is edible, you can bet that someone south of the Mason–Dixon line has tried to cook it in oil".

-Deep-fried food contests are frequently held at fairs such as the Texas State Fair, where they hold an annual contest for the most creative deep-fried food.
-Notable past winners have included fried Coke and deep-fried butter, both invented by Abel Gonzales.
-Since 2013, an American reality competition show called deep-fried Masters, produced by Discovery Networks, holds deep frying competitions at several state fairs across the country.
+Especially in the South but increasingly also elsewhere in the United States, novelty deep-fried foods are a popular component of fairground cuisine.
+Contests exist to reward creativity in innovating such recipes; for example at the Texas State Fair, where hundreds of newfangled offerings over the years have included deep-fried beer, Coca-Cola, and butter (the latter two invented by Abel Gonzales).
+Since 2013, a reality competition show called Deep-Fried Masters, produced by Discovery Networks, has hosted such competitions at state fairs across the country.

+Moreover, deep frying has even served as a medium of artistic expression using non-edible objects.
+Henry Hargreaves in particular is noted for his deep-fried replicas of electronic items such as iPads, Game Boys, and laptops.

+Deep-fried desserts popular in North America include doughnuts, churros, and beignets, the latter having French origins but now a particular specialty of the U.S. city of New Orleans.